thawfeekyahya/resume.md/myresume.md

 <span class="job_title"> R&D Engineer | Embedded Developer | Automotive IVI </span>
 ## Executive summary

-Seasoned in embedded systems development with expertise in Qt/QML and C++, gained after transitioning from game development where Flash ActionScript was utilized extensively.
-Proficient in web design and full-stack development, with a foundation in front-end and back-end technologies.
-Skilled in graphic design tools like Photoshop, Inkscape, and Blender, with a track record of successfully integrating creativity with technical proficiency.
+An experienced developer with more than a decade of expertise, specializing in Qt/QML and C++, primarily in the automotive industry.
+Before venturing into the automotive field, my career spanned across several domains, including game development and comprehensive web development, covering both front-end and back-end technologies.
+I have honed my skills in optimizing system performance within stringent hardware constraints.
+Additionally, I am proficient in graphic design, skilled in using tools like Photoshop, Inkscape, and Blender, and have a proven track record of seamlessly integrating creative talents with technical acumen.

 ## Functional expertise